 So, there you have it.

-Just a handful of reasons why studying for an international masters degree could be the perfect next step for female soccer players graduating college this year.
+Just a handful of reasons why studying for an international masters degree could be the perfect next step for soccer players graduating college this year.
 The good news is, there is hope for those who want to earn a master’s degree whilst continuing to play high-level soccer.

-If you’d like to learn a bit more about the opportunities that are available for talented female soccer players, feel free to come and meet us at one of our upcoming events in the U.S. at which you’ll be able to ask questions, train with our UEFA-licensed coaches and showcase your abilities.
+If you’d like to learn a bit more about the opportunities that are available for talented male and female soccer players, feel free to come and meet us at one of our upcoming events in the U.S. at which you’ll be able to ask questions, train with our UEFA-licensed coaches and showcase your abilities.

 Alternatively, feel free to contact us if you have any questions and we’ll be back to you within 24 hours.